Tangkak District: Economy

 The main economy activities in the district are lifestyle tourism, adventure sports, light manufacturing and agriculture.
 Main industrial areas in the district are Desa Serom, Desa Sungai Mati, Gerisek, Sagil and Tangkak Industrial Areas.

 Tourist attractions

 Mount Ledang National Park

 One of the main tourist attractions of Tangkak is the Gunung Ledang National Park.
-The park is situated 170 km from Johor Bahru and has an area of 107 km².
-The park has two entry points, one in Sagil, Johor and the other in Asahan, Malacca.
-Mount Ophir's peak, which is 1276 m above sea level is the highest point in the park and Johor.
-Mount Ophir is also the 64th highest mountain in Malaysian and has been climbed by many people.
-Sagil Waterfall, which is also in the park is a famous picnic site.
+The park is situated 170 km from Johor Bahru and has an area of 107 km2.
+The park has two entry points, one in Sagil and the other in Asahan, from the Malaccan side.
+Mount Ledang's peak, which is 1,276 m above sea level, is the highest point in Johor and has been frequently climbed by many people all year round.

+Sagil Falls, which is also in the park is a famous picnic site.
 Mount Ledang is also widely recognised as a friendly training venue for amateur (or beginners) mountain hikers/climbers.